 The RAF pathfinder badge was worn above left breast pocket.
 It was strictly forbidden for aircrew to actually wear this badge when on operations in case they fell into German hands, taken prisoner and identified.

-A scarce original Second World War period unmarked silver 'Royal Air Force Volunteer Reserve badge', made by the Royal Mint and with official Air Ministry very low issue number "356.
+A scarce original Second World War period unmarked silver 'Royal Air Force Volunteer Reserve badge', made by the Royal Mint and impressed with official Air Ministry issue number '90401'.
 Very good condition, complete with original buttonhole fitting.

 website designed and maintained by Concept500